eunicode/adventure-pass-locator/README.md

 - Scrape website with Python and create JSON file
 - Figure out Google Maps API
+- Show 25 locations at a time, with arrows that allow users to see next 25.
 - Add type annotation
+- Option to sort alphabetically, by zipcode and city
+- Show map with markers for vendors

 LATER